vldk/mocal10n/README.md

      * ~~hardcoded passwords (done)~~
      * refactor passport strategy (currently used simple MemoryStore with sessions)
      * redirect to prev. page (before authorization)
+     * users should be stored in DB (currently they're hardcoded in config-file)
      * roles?
      * online users count (by socket.io) ?
  * navigation (with direct links)